 Just outside Atlanta lies Lake Lanier, Georgia's largest and most popular lake.
-Created by the Buford Dam, this damming filled the lake and turned the area's hills into the Lake Lanier Islands which number over 100.
-These many islands in addition to the lake's natural beauty, provide the perfect houseboating experience.
+Created by the Buford Dam, which filled the lake and turned the area's hills into the Lake Lanier Islands which number over 100.
+These islands, in addition to the lake's natural beauty, provide the perfect houseboating experience.

-The 692 miles of shoreline is predominately covered in trees, making it a picturesque lake.
-The lake is warm both above and below the surface and fish are plentiful, with a very healthy fish population of species that range from Largemouth Bass to Black Crappie to Gar.
-If you like closer contact with the lake than a boat can provide, the water is wonderful for a swim, skiing, or getting wet on a personal watercraft.
+The 692 miles of shoreline is predominately covered in trees, contributing to the picturesque landscape.
+The water is warm and fish are plentiful, with a very healthy fish population of species that range from Largemouth Bass to Black Crappie and Gar.
+If you like closer contact with the lake than a boat can provide, the water is wonderful for swimming, water skiing, or whooshing by on a personal watercraft.